-127 The 2025/2026 estimated revenue requirement is based on the CONE values for the 2024/2025 RPM Base Residual Auction because the 2025/2026 RPM Base Residual Auction has not been run.
+130 The 2026/2027 estimated revenue requirement is based on the CONE values for the 2025/2026 RPM Base Residual Auction because the 2026/2027 RPM Base Residual Auction has not been run.

-128 See OATT Schedule 6A para.
+131 See OATT Schedule 6A para.
 18.

-130 PJM's recent filing to revise Schedule 6A includes a required commitment to provide black start service for the life of the unit.
+133 PJM's recent filing to revise Schedule 6A includes a required commitment to provide black start service for the life of the unit.
 See FERC Docket No. ER21-1635.

-131 Tax Cuts and Jobs Act, Pub.
+134 Tax Cuts and Jobs Act, Pub.
 L. No. 115-97, 131 Stat.
 2096, Stat.
 2105 (2017).

-^{132 26} U.S. Code §11(b).
+^{135 26} U.S. Code §11(b).

-133 The corporate tax rate was lowered to 21 percent and bonus depreciation, which allows generator owners to depreciate 100 percent of the capital investment in the first year of operation, was introduced.
+136 The corporate tax rate was lowered to 21 percent and bonus depreciation, which allows generator owners to depreciate 100 percent of the capital investment in the first year of operation, was introduced.

-134 Bonus depreciation is 100 percent for capital investments placed in service after September 27, 2017 and before January 1, 2023.
+137 Bonus depreciation is 100 percent for capital investments placed in service after September 27, 2017 and before January 1, 2023.
 Bonus depreciation is 80 percent for capital investments placed in service after December 31, 2022 and before January 1, 2024, and the bonus depreciation level is reduced by 20 percent for each subsequent year through 2026.
 Capital investments placed in service after December 31, 2026 are not eligible for bonus depreciation.
 See 26 U.S. Code §168(k)(6)(A).

 On April 7, 2021, PJM filed with FERC to update the CRF values for new black start service units.
-135 PJM proposed to bifurcate the CRF calculation, applying an updated CRF calculation that incorporates the new federal tax law to new black start units while leaving the outdated and incorrect CRF in place for existing black start units.
+138 PJM proposed to bifurcate the CRF calculation, applying an updated CRF calculation that incorporates the new federal tax law to new black start units while leaving the outdated and incorrect CRF in place for existing black start units.
 Rather than fix the inaccurate CRF values used for existing black start units, PJM's filing would have made the use of inaccurate values permanent.
 The MMU filed comments on April 28, 2021.
 The MMU objected to the continued use of the outdated CRF for existing units.
 The MMU also introduced a CRF formula for calculating the CRF for new black start units and requested that the CRF formula be included in the tariff.
-137 138 On August 10, 2021, FERC issued an order ("August 10th Order") that accepted PJM's tariff revisions that apply to new black start units (selected for service after June 6, 2021) and directed PJM to include the CRF formula proposed by the MMU.139 The August 10th Order also established a show cause proceeding in a new docket to "determine whether the existing rates for generating units providing Black Start Service (Black Start Units), which are based on a federal corporate income tax that pre-dates the Tax Cuts and Jobs Act of 2017 (TCJA), remains just and reasonable."140 The MMU requested rehearing over the Commission's conclusion that the MMU had requested "retroactive changes to the rates previously paid to generators."141 142 The request for rehearing was denied.
-143 PJM's compliance filing to address the August 10 Order was accepted by letter order, subject to edits proposed by the MMU, on December 16, 2021.144 analysis showing that PJM's proposal for maintaining the outdated CRF values would result in significant over recovery of black start capital investments.
-In March 2023, FERC issued an order establishing hearing and settlement judge procedures.
-In masse was declared on August 23, 2023 and a hearing procedural schedule was ordered.
+140 141 On August 10, 2021, FERC issued an order ("August 10th Order") that accepted PJM's tariff revisions that apply to new black start units (selected for service after June 6, 2021) and directed PJM to include the CRF formula proposed by the MMU.142 The August 10th Order also established a show cause proceeding in a new docket to "determine whether the existing rates for generating units providing Black Start Service (Black Start Units), which are based on a federal corporate income tax that pre-dates the Tax Cuts and Jobs Act of 2017 (TCJA), remains just and reasonable."143 The MMU requested rehearing over the Commission's conclusion that the MMU had requested "retroactive changes to the rates previously paid to generators."144 145 The request for rehearing was denied.
+146 PJM's compliance filing to address the August 10 Order was accepted by letter order, subject to edits proposed by the MMU, on December 16, 2021.147 showing that PJM's proposal for maintaining the outdated CRF values would result in significant over recovery of black start capital investments.
+In March 2023 FERC issued an order establishing hearing and settlement judge procedures.
+An impasse was declared on August 23, 2023 and a hearing procedural schedule was ordered.
 Settlement talks continued and in January 2024 Commission Trial Staff moved to suspend the proceeding because a settlement had been reached in principle.
-In MMU filed comments in opposition to the settlement, and the settlement was not certified to the Commission.
-Hearing procedures have resumed.
+The MMU filed comments in opposition to the settlement, and the settlement was not certified to the Commission.